 It might seem a bit harsh but all it takes is a nasty landing and you could potentially be looking at life changing injuries and even fatality.

 As my trampoline is an odd size and shape (just different to the standard size) I couldn’t find the right net for the right amount of poles, all of my regular searches showed plenty of items but none that fitted our trampoline.

 Would I have to throw it away?
 Where does one start with disposing of an old trampoline? the thought of dismantling it is enough to make me want to sit down and open a bottle of gin!

 Time to get my finger out, I sat down in front of an empty browser began my search – parts for trampolines.

 People of the internet, I came up trumps!

-I found the perfect net and springs too as all of ours were rusty.
+I found the perfect net and springs from the website – Parts for Trampolines, as all of ours were rusty.
 I was able to order online and the products arrived swiftly plus, they were easy to assemble thank lawd!
 No swearing from Dad.